Code-Institute-Submissions/suping106-milestone3/README.md

 ## Backend Development Milestone Project 3 - Shared Cookbook
 Shared Cookbook is a recipe website for people who loves cooking and enjoys sharing recipes.

-The website is design to inspire people for sharing their recipes to everyone.
+The website is design to have a place to save my favarite recipes and inspire people for sharing theirs too.

 The website can be access by here.

 ## UX

 ### As a user
-- I can have a brief glance of the recipe cards with images in the home page.
-- I can navigate through different pages.
+- When I open the website home page it will clearly shows the recipe image cards.
 - I can search for recipes.
+- I can easily access recipe content.
-- I can register to the site.
+- I can signup/register or sign out to the website.
-- After I registered I can add, edit and delete my own recipes.
+- I can add, edit and delete my own recipes once signed in.

 ### As a website owner
-- I want the website to be simple to use.
+- When I searched recipe websites I always like the ones that are simple and straight forward.
+So for this website I wanted the samething.
+- This website can be my own recipe collection site for all the recipes I like.
-- I want the users to find it easy to share their own recipes.
+- I want users to enjoy cooking and share their own recipes.

 ### Responsive design
 User can browse this website on different devices.